kosetin/embsys100/assignment01/twoComplement.md

 # Why use two’s complement to represent negative numbers? #
-Representing negative numbers as two's complement allows performing basic mathematical operations in fewer steps.
+Representing negative numbers as two's complement allows performing basic arithmetic operations in fewer steps.
 - adding/subtracting a negative number represented as two's complement does not require checking the sign bit nor adding the end-around carry:

 <pre><code> 11000 000   (carry)